yenashenakhte2016/telegram-bot/README.md

 # Hitagibot

 Hitagibot is a plugin based Telegram bot written in python 3 and licensed under the GNU Affero General Public License V3.
-Currently functionality is very barebones (ie. inline support is non-existant).
+Currently functionality is very barebones.
+The bot focuses on providing a lightweight modular environment for bot creation.

 ###Setup
 ```bash